In our blog

 Full ingredients list (inci)

 Our Calming Treatment is a light and clear gel that soothes and repairs skin.
-Formulated with 1.5% madecassoside from the Centella Asiatica plant, kelp-derived rhamnose sugar, and our favourite multitasking ectoin, it calms angry skin, repairs the skin barrier and rejuvenates skin.
-Great for alleviating POD and rosacea, gentle enough for under-eye area.
+Formulated with 1.5% madecassoside from the Centella Asiatica plant, plant-derived rhamnose sugar, and our favourite multitasking ectoin, it calms angry skin, repairs the skin barrier and rejuvenates skin.
+Great for alleviating rosacea and perioral dermatitis, gentle enough for under-eye area.